 Impact investing!
 The name sounds exciting.
 Who wouldn’t want to make an impact with an investment?
 But, what exactly is impact investing?
 Are impact investing returns on par with any other investment?
 And, is it right for you and your retirement?

 What is Impact Investing?

 Impact investing, related to socially responsible or ethical investing, conscious capitalism, and sustainable investing is defined by the Global Impact Investing Network (GIIN) as investments “Made into companies, organizations, and funds with the intention to generate a measurable, beneficial social or environmental impact alongside financial return.”

 So, impact investing allows you to do well by doing good — earn returns on your money while supporting a social or environmental cause that is important to you.
 Originally impact investments were focused on helping investors avoid companies involved in things they were against: tobacco or child labor for example.
 Nowadays it is more common to invest in companies or funds trying specifically to make a positive impact or build something socially responsible.

 Impact investing is growing very rapidly which should mean an ever-growing number of choices.

-GIIN estimates that in 2018 there was $228 billion in impact investing assets — roughly double that of the previous year.
+GIIN estimates that in 2022 there was $1.164 trillion in impact investing assets — huge gains over their 2018 estimate.

 Are Impact Investing Returns on Par with Other Investments?